bsaund/ros_marsarm/README.md

 ```
 rosrun touch_optimization run_full_wood
 ```
 Ros talks to the robot over the ipc_ros_bridge.
-For new robots a new form of communication will be needed
+For new robots a new form of communication will be needed.